Vincenzo Fiorentini

 e-mail (personal) : vfiorentini@tiscali.it, vincenzo.fiorentini@gmail.com

-Vincenzo Fiorentini (Padova, Italy, 1960) is associate professor of condensed matter physics at Cagliari University and the Director of SLACS, the Sardinian Laboratory for computational materials science.
-He is the proud father of two terrific girls, Isabella, 13, and Beatrice, 10, and with his third special girl, physicist Paola Alippi, of muscular 2-years-old Giovanni, formerly known as "il Girino" (the tadpole).
-See Giovanni's photos here on Flickr.
+Vincenzo Fiorentini (Padova, Italy, 1960) is associate professor of condensed matter physics at Cagliari University since 2001.
+He is the proud father of two terrific (occasionally, terrifying) girls, Isabella, 23, and Beatrice, 21, and with his third special girl, physicist Paola Alippi, of 12-years-old Giovanni, formerly known as "il Girino" (the tadpole; a few of (rather old) Giovanni's photos are here).

-He has worked extensively in the physics and materials science of defects, interfaces, surfaces, and bulk properties of semiconductors, insulators, and metals, under the funding of several agencies including Regione Sardegna, University of Cagliari, INFM, CNR, the UE, and MURST/MIUR.
+VF has worked extensively in the physics and materials science of defects, interfaces, surfaces, and bulk properties of semiconductors, insulators, and metals, under the funding of several agencies including Regione Sardegna, University of Cagliari, INFM, CNR, the UE, and MURST/MIUR.
 He has received Humboldt scholarship which he spent in 1998-2000 at the Walter Schottky Institut in Munich.
 He also spent 6 months at Philips Research at IMEC in Leuven, Belgium as a Marie Curie invited professor.
-He has on record ~90 publications on refereed international journals, ~25 articles on books and proceedings, ~40 invited talks at international conferences and ~4000 citation hits, with a Hirsch h index of 28.
-He has been a scientific advisor for INFM, the Max-Planck Gesellschaft, the Deutsche Forschungsgemeinschaft, the Ministry of Industry and the Ministry of Research, and a member of the Executive Committee of the Semiconductor Division of the National Institute for Condensed Matter Physics.
-He is a member of several conference program committees, and a referee for Nature, PRL, PRB, APL, Surface Science.
-He teaches Computational Physics and Solid State Physics.
-He has been co-organizing the Computational Materials Science Workshops and Euroconferences (1994-2006).
+He has been a scientific advisor for INFM, the Max-Planck Gesellschaft, the Deutsche Forschungsgemeinschaft, the Italian Ministries of Industry and Research, the Swiss, USA, Estonian and Rumanian NSFs, and a member of the Executive Committee of the Semiconductor Division of the National Institute for Condensed Matter Physics.
+He has been a member of several conference program committees, and has co-organized the Computational Materials Science Workshops and Euroconferences (1994-2006) in Sardinia.
+He is a referee for many journals, including Nature, PRL, PRB, and APL.
+He teaches Computational Physics and, after many years of solid-state related classes, Electromagnetism for engineering majors.

 Document made with Nvu